Five Little Monkeys

-"Five Little Monkeys" is a folk song and fingerplay of American origin.
+"Five Little Monkeys" is an English-language nursery rhyme, children's song, folk song and fingerplay of American origin.
 It is usually accompanied by a sequence of gestures that mimic the words of the song.
 Each successive verse sequentially counts down from the starting number.

-The song has similar tune to the Austrian folk song “ Wie Böhmen noch bei Öst'rreich war” and first verse of the 1890s folk song "Shortnin' Bread."
+The most common version of the song has a similar tune to the Austrian folk song "Wie Böhmen noch bei Öst'rreich war" and the American folk song Hush, Little Baby.
+Alternative versions have similar tunes to the first verse of the 1890s folk song "Shortnin' Bread."

 Lyrics

 One version of the lyrics, published in the 2015 collection No More Monkeys, runs:

 Variations

-Alternate versions of the song changes the last monkey's reference to "she" or "one".
-An additional verse on the last verse following the last monkey going down include lines such as:
+Alternative versions of the song change the last verse to "one fell off" or "she fell off".

+An additional final verse includes lines such as:

+The last line can also be replaced in various ways, such as "That's what you get for jumping on the bed!"

 Gestures

-The song can be performed with to accompany to each verse are, such as:
+The song can be performed with gestures to accompany each verse, such as: